JazJaz426/Neighborhood-Walkability-Analysis/README.md

 ## Neighborhood-Walkability-Analysis

 In this project I gathered and integrated several datasets to perform a data analysis of the walkability of different neighbourhoods in Sydney.
-More specifically, I

 * Built a database that integrates the web-scraping and cencus data using spatial join and indexing.
 * Calculated the walkability score for different Sydney neighborhoods.
 * Performed correlation analysis between walkability score and neighborhood average rent/income.